-Once you’ve developed a basic training plan, it becomes much easier to start exploring training providers that can deliver your ideal training solution.
+Once you’ve developed a basic training plan, it’s easier to start exploring training providers who can deliver your ideal solution.

 2. Search for Trainers

-Next, you’ll need to develop a list of trainers that can deliver the type of employee training required.
+Next, you’ll need to develop a list of providers who can deliver the required training.
 It’s recommended that you complete this step as a two-phased process.
-First, start with a general list of all corporate training providers you can find that might be a fit.
+First, start with a general list of all relevant corporate training providers.
 Don’t discriminate here; build a large list that you can use for later research.
-Step two involves filtering out non-ideal training providers based on criteria you set for your organization.
+Step two, filter out non-ideal providers based on your organization’s criteria.

 Developing criteria to evaluate training providers is highly personal to your company’s needs.
 Make sure to identify criteria that will help you make the best choice possible.